 - Right of permanent residence fee for your dependent child (if applicable): $500

 - Biometrics (for a family of 2 or more): $170

 - Language Tests: costs will vary but expect to pay around $300 per test

 - Miscellaneous costs for certified translation, notaries, etc: costs will vary

-In addition, candidates will also need to pay for the application fees of their specific PNP program.
+In addition to these costs, candidates will also need to pay for the application fees of their specific PNP program.
 The fees for each specific PNP will vary depending on the province or territory where the applicant is applying.